 One child in five starts primary school in England without the language skills they need to succeed, a figure that rises to one in three of the poorest children.
 (Department of Education 2015)

-A traded service led and delivered by NHS Speech and Language Therapists, tailored to meet individual school and setting needs.
+We offer a traded service that is led and delivered by NHS Speech and Language Therapists, and tailored to meet individual school and setting needs.

-Staff training examples are shown but we can develop specific training that meets your requirements
+Staff training examples can include those listed below and we can also develop specific training that meets your requirements

 Interventions – training and support for schools and settings include: